FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Verburch, Verburcht, Verburg, Verburgh, Vorburger, Ferber, Fürberg and many more.

 More information is included under the topic Early Verburg Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Verburg Settlers in the United States in the 19th Century
+Verburg Settlers in United States in the 19th Century

 The Verburg Family Crest was acquired from the Houseofnames.com archives.
 The Verburg Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 29 March 2015 at 16:44.